jeremytanjianle/jeremytanjianle.github.io/index.md

 <h2 align="center">NLP in Finance</h2>

 The potential for Natural Language Processing (NLP) in finance is massive.
-My dissertation is on extracting cause-and-effect axioms from historical news that can be used to navigate the future.
+My dissertation is on extracting cause-and-effect axioms from historical news to help navigate the future.

 ![historian-returns](./img/stock-historian-results.png#block60)

 The model is explained below with an intuitive example.
-Certain of how informative such information can be, I look forward to putting aside the time to fully productionize this model one day.
+I look forward to putting aside the time to fully productionize this model one day.

 ![historian-explanation](./img/Stock-Historian-Explanation.png#block85)